Behavior of Solutions Nonlinear Reaction-Diffusion PDE's Relation to Dynamics of Propagation of Cancer: Introduction

-We presuppose that equation (\ref{1.1}) is the mathematical model that describes of the dynamics of the cancer, in the other words, describes of the corresponding process, which is necessary to investigate.
-For the cancer case the function u(t,x) denote the density (mass) of cells, (moreover of each state of cell to which pass under change during according to the time: the normal, proliferating, quiescorent or dead cell).
-For the cancer case in the beginning the function u(t,x) denote the density (mass) of cells (as the immune cells), which are proliferating cells, but these states can be changed according to changes of cells from proliferating to infected cells with during the time (such as proliferating, quiescorent or dead cells).
-It is necessary to note that $\left\Vert u\right\Vert $ denote the density of all cells from the domain $\Omega $ and $p_{0}\left( t\right) $ denote change of the range of normal cells, and $p_{1}\left( t\right) $ denote change of all cells unreceiving signals from immune system in $\Omega $ during of time $t$.
-In the above equation assumed the function $g\left( t,x\right) >0$ this shows that the change is began.
-The transformation of the cells from normal state to solid state is the known process of vary of cells, therefore the coefficients of the equation can to describe by the known functions.
-So, here for the immune and \ "infected" cells we assume one and the same denotations since these both are the cells.
-It is need to note usually authors assumed that the process of cancer already began and therefore all of the state of cell were investigated jointly, but here we use an other approach for the study of this problem.
-We will study the mathematical model of this process where assumed that the model feel of the changes of the cells with time and state, which cells receive according the changes of time and state.
-According medical investigations known that genes can either be activated or suppressed, when signals stimulate receptors on the cell surface and are then transmitted to the nucleus of the cell.
-This properties we take account by selecting of the coefficients and exponents as the functions which are depends of variables ($t,x$).
+In this article, we use another approach for the study of the same problem.
+We will study this process by using such a mathematical model that will feel the changes of the cells with time and state, which cells receive.
+Due to medical investigations is known that genes can either be activated or suppressed when signals stimulate receptors on the cell surface (and then transmitted to the nucleus of the cell).
+These properties we take into account by selecting the coefficients and exponents as the functions which are dependent on variables $(t,x)$.
 The cellular scale refers to the main (interactive) activities of the cells: activation and proliferation of tumor cells and competition with immune cells.
-Since the cells from one state to another pass gradually, i.e. from immune state to the activation and proliferation (interactive) state.
-The (interactiveness) activities of the cells after infections mainly are changed in the following sequence: activation and proliferation of tumor cells and competition with immune cells.
-As one can see in the works dedicated to the cancer the different states of cells usually denoted by different notations (see, e.g. mentioned above), but the offered here mathematical model feel of these different states by coeffitients and exponents.
-In the equation (\ref{1.1})$ \ a\left( x\right) $ is the coefficient of diffusion measuring the mobility of any cells (namely, the immune cells and proliferating cells) and the functions $f\left( t,x\right) $ and $g\left( t,x\right) $ are the recruitment rate of susceptible and degenerated cells, respectively.
+Since the cells from one state to another pass gradually, i.e. from the immune state to the activation and proliferation (interactive) state.
+The activities (interactiveness) of the cells after infections mainly are changed in the following sequence: activation and proliferation of tumor cells and competition with immune cells.
+As one can see in the works dedicated to cancer the different states of cells are usually denoted by different notations (see, e.g. mentioned above), but the offered here mathematical model feels of these different states by coefficients and exponents.
+In the equation (\ref{1.1})$\ a\left( x\right) $ is the coefficient of diffusion measuring the mobility of any cells (namely, the immune cells and proliferating cells) and the functions $ f\left( t,x\right) $ and $g\left( t,x\right) $ are the recruitment rate of susceptible and degenerated cells, respectively.